brown-studios/minuet/docs/user-guide.md

 When the rain sensor is disabled, the LED will turn red to warn that water could enter your vehicle if it rains.

 When the rain sensor detects moisture, it turns off the fan, closes the cover, and makes the LED flash red.
 Press the `rain sensor` button again to reset the flashing LED.

-### Lighting accessory (if installed)

-Hold `in/out` for 1 second to toggle the light on or off.

-Note: To dim the light, change its color, or activate effects, use the Minuet web app or your home automation app.
-(Or try to implement better lighting controls in the Minuet firmware.
-Perhaps holding `in/out` together with `up`, `down`, or `on/off` could change the state of the light.
-Or maybe stick a rotary encoder or a custom keypad somewhere for better control.)

 ### Enable or disable WiFi